 There has not been an unusual pattern or excessive number of professional liability actions resulting in a final adverse judgment entered against the applicant.

-If expedited criteria is not met, the MSEC, after receiving positive recommendations from the Credentials Committee, shall forward its positive recommendation to the full GB.
+If expedited criteria is not met, the MSEC, after receiving positive recommendations from the Credentials Committee, shall forward its positive recommendation to the full GB or authorized designee.

 MODIFICATION OF CLINICAL PRIVILEGES